Drew Dober

 Andrew Martin Dober (born October 19, 1988) is an American professional mixed martial artist currently competing in the Lightweight division of the Ultimate Fighting Championship (UFC).
-He holds the record for most knockouts in the lightweight division with ten.
+He holds the record for most knockouts in the lightweight division with eleven.
 A professional since 2009, he has also formerly competed for Bellator MMA, and Titan Fighting Championship.

 Background

-Born and raised in Omaha, Nebraska, Dober grew up with a single mother and a half-sibling, and didn't meet his father until 18.
+Born and raised in Omaha, Nebraska, Dober grew up with a single mother and a half-sibling, and didn't meet his father until he was 18.
 Dober began training in Muay Thai at the age of 14 and was highly successful, going on to become a two-time Amateur National Champion.
 He also wrestled his junior and senior years at Millard North High School.
 Dober is also a brown belt in Brazilian jiu-jitsu, having achieved that rank under Ed Shobe of Mid-America Martial Arts before he moved to train in Colorado.

 Mixed martial arts career

 Early career

 Dober compiled an amateur record of 9–0 before turning professional in 2009.